“Does anyone have a pick?”

 Guitar picks are a must for fast playing, not to mention they’ll save your fingers from getting too sore!

-they feel great, and I feel confident when holding a plectrum that is rare and special; I always have it on me like a good luck charm.
+Something that I love about my Iron Age picks specifically is how they get me inspired to play, they feel great, and I feel confident when holding a plectrum that is rare and special; I always have it on me like a good luck charm.

 Using a guitar pick also allows you to quickly switch between picking and using your fingers.